rexresearch

 [0002] It is known to use lift generating devices for powering

 aircraft.
-Such devices are disclosed in my prior Patents EP-B-0
+Such devices are disclosed in my prior Patents

-918 686 and U.S. Pat.
-No. 6,527,229, the contents of which are
+EP-B-0 918 686 and U.S. Pat.
+No. 6,527,229, the contents of

-[0003] European Patent EP-B-0 918 686 describes a lifting member
+[0003] European Patent EP-B-0 918 686 describes a lifting

-the hydrofoil or aerofoil so as to create lift.
+forced across the hydrofoil or aerofoil so as to create lift.

 [0004] The present invention seeks to provide an aircraft with

-an improved lift generating device in which the thrust direction
+an improved lift generating device in which the thrust

-landing (VTOL) or aircraft referred to as short take-off and
+take-off and landing (VTOL) or aircraft referred to as short

 SUMMARY OF THE INVENTION